Reassessment of the response to TSB Recommendation A17-02

 - Work is ongoing to define safety sensitive positions, prescribe a blood alcohol limit, and encourage industry to expand the use of employee assistance programs to treat employees with substance abuse and mental health issues.

 The Board is encouraged by the actions taken to date.
-However, in its latest response, TC has not provided any information regarding the development and implemention of requirements for a comprehensive substance abuse program, including drug and alcohol testing, which is the intent of Recommendation A17-02.
+However, in its latest response, TC has not provided any information regarding the development and implementation of requirements for a comprehensive substance abuse program, including drug and alcohol testing, which is the intent of Recommendation A17-02.
 As such, it is unclear if the safety deficiency identified in Recommendation A17-02 will be fully addressed.